zengsihang/zengsihang.github.io/_pages/about.md

   - KTH Royal Institute of Technology, Sweden

 # News
+- **Aug 2025**: Our paper "ReviewRL: Towards Automated Scientific Review with RL" is accepted by EMNLP 2025.
 - **Jul 2025**: Our paper "TrajSurv: Learning Continuous Latent Trajectories from Electronic Health Records for Trustworthy Survival Prediction" is accepted by Machine Learning for Healthcare (MLHC) 2025.
 - **Jun 2025**: I join Futurewei as a research intern and will work on agentic memory system during the summer.
 - **May 2025**: We release "MARTI: A Framework for LLM-based Multi-Agent Reinforced Training and Inference" on GitHub.